Mooaz1/M-M-shop/README.md

-# mandmshop
+# M&M shop

-A new Flutter project.
+A new Flutter e- commerce app that allows users to buy what they need and pay at any way they want.

 #### Project screens